swiftlang/swift-evolution/proposals/0382-expression-macros.md

 Macro definitions operate on syntax trees.
 Broadly speaking, there are two different ways in which a macro's expansion operation can be defined:

 * *A declarative set of transformations*: this involves extending the language with a special syntax that allows macros to define how the macro is expanded given the macro inputs, and the compiler applies those rules for each macro expansion.
-The C preprocessor employs a simplistic form of this, but Racket's [pattern-based macros](https://docs.racket-lang.org/guide/pattern-macros.html) and Rust's [declarative macros](https://doc.rust-lang.org/book/ch19-06-macros.html#declarative-macros-with-macro_rules-for-general-metaprogramming)  offer more advanced rules that match the macro arguments to a pattern and then perform a a rewrite to new syntax as described in the macro.
+The C preprocessor employs a simplistic form of this, but Racket's [pattern-based macros](https://docs.racket-lang.org/guide/pattern-macros.html) and Rust's [declarative macros](https://doc.rust-lang.org/book/ch19-06-macros.html#declarative-macros-with-macro_rules-for-general-metaprogramming)  offer more advanced rules that match the macro arguments to a pattern and then perform a rewrite to new syntax as described in the macro.
 For Swift to adopt this approach, we would likely need to invent a pattern language for matching and rewriting syntax trees.
 * *An executable program that transforms the source*: this involves running a program that manipulates the program syntax directly.
 How the program is executed depends a lot on the environment: [Scala 3 macros](https://docs.scala-lang.org/scala3/guides/macros/macros.html) benefit from the use of the JVM so they can intertwine target code (the program being generated) and host code (where the compiler is running), whereas Rust's [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) are built into a separate crate that the compiler interacts with.
 For Swift to adopt this approach, we would either need to build a complete interpreter for Swift code in the compiler, or take an approach similar to Rust's and build macro definitions as separate programs that the compiler can interact with.

 We propose the latter approach, where a macro definition is a separate program that operates on Swift syntax trees using the [swift-syntax](https://github.com/apple/swift-syntax/) package.
-Expression macros are defined as types that conform to the `ExpressionMacro ` protocol:
+Expression macros are defined as types that conform to the `ExpressionMacro` protocol:

 ```swift
 public protocol ExpressionMacro: FreestandingMacro {